shehper/sparse-dictionary-learning/README.md

 7. I see several � tokens in top activations of neurons.
 I don't know what these tokens mean, but perhaps this indicates that the OpenWebText contains some characters that BytePairEncoding does not encode.
 I intend to investigate this further.

 ### Possible improvements
-1. *Data type of training data.* I saved MLP activations in float16 instead of float32 in order to save twice the number of examples in the same storage space.
+1. **Data type of training data.** I saved MLP activations in float16 instead of float32 in order to save twice the number of examples in the same storage space at the cost of precision in each value.
-2. *Size of training data.* I only used 0.8B activation vectors; in contrast, Anthropic used 8B activation vectors.
+2. **Size of training data.** I used only 800M activation vectors; in contrast, Anthropic used 8B activation vectors.
 I made this choice and the previous choice because of storage constraints, though I hope to be able to obtain more storage soon.
-3. *Dead and ultra-low density neurons.* Out of 4096 neurons, I found around 2324 to be dead, and only around 17 to be in ultra-low density cluster.
+3. **Dead and ultra-low density neurons.** Out of 4096 neurons, I found around 2324 to be dead, and only around 17 to be in the ultra-low density cluster.
 I expect that with a combination of more training data (as I trained on only 1/10th of the number of training examples used by Anthropic), float32 data type and more hyperparameter-tuning, the number of dead neurons will decrease significantly and the number of ultra-low density neurons will increase.
-4. *Number of evaluation tokens*.
+4. **Number of evaluation tokens**.
 I evaluated my AutoEncoder on only 2e5 tokens while Anthropic evaluated their autoencoder on 1e7 tokens.
 Perhaps, by increasing the number of evaluation tokens, I will see more ultra-low density neurons and less dead neurons.
-5. *A more complete analysis of features*.
+5. **A more complete analysis of features**.
 While the top 10 activations of most features seem to show clear patterns about contexts where these features are active, a more detailed analysis as done by Anthropic in their sections on [Detailed Analysis of Individual Features](https://transformer-circuits.pub/2023/monosemantic-features/index.html#feature-analysis) and [Global Analysis](https://transformer-circuits.pub/2023/monosemantic-features/index.html#global-analysis) needs to be done.
+6. **Feature ablations**.
+I must ablate features to see their causal effect on next-token-prediction.

 ### Some curiosities
 1. *L1-coefficient.* I do not know why the L1-coefficient for my training runs was three-to-four orders of magnitude smaller than the values used by Anthropic.
 (I had 3e-7, while they had values of the order of 1e-3 or 1e-4.)